 The Fragility of Market Risk Insurance

 Insurers sell retail financial products called variable annuities that package mutual funds with minimum return guarantees over long horizons.
-Variable annuities accounted for $1.5 trillion or 34 percent of U.S. life insurer liabilities in 2015.
+Variable annuities accounted for $1.5 trillion or 35% of U.S. life insurer liabilities in 2015.
 Sales fell and fees increased after the 2008 financial crisis as the higher valuation of existing liabilities stressed risk-based capital.
-Insurers also made guarantees less generous or stopped offering guarantees entirely to reduce risk exposure.
+Insurers also made guarantees less generous or stopped offering guarantees to reduce risk exposure.
+These supply-side effects persist long after the financial crisis in the low interest rate environment, and we highlight the sector's ongoing financial fragility during the 2020 COVID-19 crisis.
 We develop an equilibrium model of insurance markets in which financial frictions and market power are important determinants of pricing, contract characteristics, and the degree of market incompleteness.

 Keywords: Financial crisis, Life insurance industry, Minimum return guarantees, Risk-based capital regulation, Variable annuities